VintageWatchstraps Logo

 Bow with Two Bears, and Pendant with One Bear

-At the Federal Council meeting it was decreed that silver watch cases destined for Britain made of 0·935 silver could be assayed and counterstamped by Swiss Bureaux de Contrôle (assay offices).
-To confirm that a watch case had assayed at 0·935 a distinguishing hallmark was needed.
-It was decreed that this should be the set of marks shown here; the standard mark of the number 0·935 in a rectangular surround indicating the fineness and three bears, one small bear above two large bears.
+The effects of the British Act were discussed at a Swiss Federal Council meeting on 24 December 1887 and it was decided a distinguishing hallmark was needed to endorse 0.935 silver watch cases destined for Britain.
+It was decreed that this should be the set of marks shown here; the fineness mark of the number 0·935 in a rectangular surround and a hallmark of three bears, one small bear above two large bears.

 The minutes of the meeting of the Federal Council are beautifully handwritten in German “Sütterlin” script and state für den Feingehalt Silber 0,935 durch zwei Abdrücke des Stempels „großer Bär“ und einen Abdruck des Stempels „kleiner Bär“ (for the fineness of silver 0·935 by two impressions of the stamp “big bear” and one of “little bear”).